w3f/research/docs/polkadot/networking/1-overview.md

 We have two important goals: a) inclusion of parachain blocks (PBlocks) in Relay chain, and b) Relay chain blocks (RBlocks) get finalized.

-The ciritical networking for reaching these goals are in order as follows.
+The critical networking for reaching these goals are in order as follows.

 ### a) PBlock gets included on Relay chain